Bucks County Crime Rates & Safety

 | 2024 | 61 / 100k | 961 / 100k | 95% |

-Reported violent offenses per 100k were lower in 2024 than in 2020.
+Reported violent offenses per 100k were lower in 2024 than in 2020, and property offenses were lower.
 Years with sparse reporting are omitted.
+Pennsylvania switched crime-reporting systems in 2021 (SRS to NIBRS), so comparisons across that line are imperfect.

 |---|---|---|---|